THE DEFENSIVE 3

 In the formation we play with two stoppers at the right and left of the back line of three who have the job to defend the penalty area.

-In the middle of these is a Central Back who acts as a kind of Sweeper or Libero with license to move forward with the ball if needed and opportunities are there.
+In the middle of these is a Central Back who acts as a kind of Sweeper or Libero with license to move forward with the ball if needed and create opportunities from there with vertical passing.

 This player plays with more freedom and can act as a catalyst for attacks by stepping forward, a shield beyond the 2 markers or a covering marker if either marker shifts across to deal with attacks down the flanks.